alterviewxyz/rentment/README.md

   - **bcryptjs:** A library to help you hash passwords.
   - **jsonwebtoken:** An implementation of JSON Web Tokens.

+## How To

+- First install node.js and npm on your system.
+- Then install pnpm using `npm install -g pnpm`.
+- Then install project dependencies using `pnpm install`

 ## Scripts

 - `pnpm run dev`: Starts all the apps at the same time.